• Skip to primary navigation

 Crumble:

-• Place the flour, sugar and cubed, cold butter in the food processor and pulse a few time to obtain the crumbs.
+• Make the crumble: Place the flour, sugar, and cubed cold butter in the food processor and pulse a few times to obtain the crumbs.
 Alternatively, cut the butter into the flour with a small knife or a pastry cutter.
 Spread the crumbles over the gooseberries.

-• Bake for about 30 minutes until the gooseberries are bubbly and the crumble is golden brown.
+• Bake gooseberry crumble for about 30 minutes until the gooseberries are bubbly and the crumble is golden brown.
 Let cool slightly before serving.

 Nutrition